Hello Francophile friend, ça roule? 😉 After having received a bunch of emails on the line of why should I learn French? I decided to write this post.

-Be your home in Argentina, Uzbekistan, the Shetland islands or Newport.
+Be your home in Argentina, Uzbekistan, the Shetland islands or Newport in Wales.

 #16 France, as of 2016, forbade food waste by supermarkets.

-Now, supermarkets cannot throwing away unsold food any longer.
+Now, supermarkets cannot throw away unsold food any longer.
 They must donate it to food banks and charities.
+Well done! 👏

 Why Learn French: fields France is top of the world in

-Mathematics: it’s the country with the highest number of Field medals, beside USA.
+Mathematics: it’s the country with the highest number of Field medals, besides the USA.
 And you must be introduced to this mathematician.

 Wines and spirits: world’s first producer. 🍶